Plan for today:

 Oxford Dictionary:

-A documentary film is a nonfictional motion picture intended to document some aspect of reality, primarily for the purposes of instruction or maintaining a historical record.
+documentary film is a nonfictional motion picture intended to document some aspect of reality, primarily for the purposes of instruction or maintaining a historical record.

 1870s -1880s - Impressionism - paintings of "modern life," the natural world, un-constructed scenes.